c94rivera/seqFrog/README.md

 pandas `pip3 install pandas`
 Biopython `pip3 install biopython`
 tqdm `pip3 install tqdm`
+Remove any older versions of these modules

 You will also need a working version of Java

+### It is recommended that you restart the computer after installing all the programs.

 ---
 # Follow Along Guide